PL-4 (missile) explained

 The PL-4 was an air-to-air missile (AAM) developed by the People's Republic of China.
 It was designed by the 612 Research Institute and the Zhuzhou Aeroengine factory.
 The first version, the PL-4A, was China's first semi-active radar homing (SARH) AAM.
 It was developed into the infrared homing PL-4B.

-The development program started in March 1966.
+The development program of PL-4 started in March 1966.
 The design may have been influenced by American AIM-7D Sparrow wreckage from the Vietnam War.
 Prototype ground-testing to the original 1960s requirements was completed in November 1980, with the second phase of development starting in July 1981.[2]
-The program was cancelled in 1984 due to obsolescence and, with the normalization of relations with the United States - the availability of modern Western weapons.[3]
+The program was canceled in 1984 due to obsolescence and, with the normalization of relations with the United States - the availability of modern Western weapons.[3]

-The PL-4 was intended to arm the Chengdu J-9 - which was cancelled in 1980 - and then the Shenyang J-8II.
+The PL-4 was intended to arm the Chengdu J-9 - which was canceled in 1980 - and then the Shenyang J-8II.
 Issues with the J-8II's Type 208 radar limited SARH performance,[3] and the missile's cancellation severely affected the aircraft's development.[4]

 Variants